 Current COVID-19 Restrictions

 During the COVID pandemic the clinic is operating with normal hours but with “contactless” service.
-Dr. Bradley is currently conducting patient most consultations via video conferencing.
+Dr. Bradley is currently conducting most patient consultations via video conferencing.
 We prefer using Skype (a free online service), but Zoom conferencing is also possible if Skype cannot work for you.
 If video conferencing is not technically feasible, a phone consultation may also be possible.
-For patients who are fully vaccinated against COVID-19, in-person consultations may be available again.
+For patients who are fully vaccinated against COVID-19, in-person consultations may be available again (this may change due to the recent rise in infections due to the Delta variant).
 Please ask if that is of interest.

 Established current patients can always contact Dr. Bradley by calling the office and leaving a voice mail, or by email.
 If the call is regarding healthcare management issues she will return your call as soon as she is able, regardless of regular office hours.
 If the call is regarding non-medical issues (scheduling appointments, etc.) expect a return call during the next regular clinic day.